yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

 Tools are used to **integrate** the *provisioned data (data storage and data management)* from different operational Systems.
 The aggregated data is persistently stored in a timely manner according to specific-topics e.g customer, product, or organizational unit.
 Thus, the need of a **DWH**.
 The ETL-Tools are used to design and implement an **ETL** Process for Extracting, transforming and storing operational data from heterogeneous source systems into a DWH, so that it can be used for further analysis.
-This transformation process prepares data for analysis in *four sub-processes* namely: **Filtering, Harmonisation, Aggregation and Enrichment**.
+The transformation process prepares data for analysis in *four sub-processes* namely: **Filtering, Harmonisation, Aggregation and Enrichment**.

 ### ETL Process